Posted by Hannah • November 5, 2015 (Last modified May 26, 2023) • 6 min read

 Time has a funny way of continuing on whether we like it or not.
-One day your organization is operating at full speed and the next a key member of your team shares the news they’re leaving.
+One day your organization is operating at full speed, and the next a key member of your team shares the news they’re leaving.
 You can do everything in your power to keep engagement high and turnover low but people inevitably move on.
+What can you do?
+Succession planning!

 Succession planning is the process of determining which employees can immediately take over a mid or senior-level position in the event it becomes available.